GothenburgBitFactory/ti.net/content/tutorial/metadata.md

 Now that your tracked time has more information, you now notice that there is a gap between the intervals with ID `@3` and `@4`, where you forgot to track time.
 Is there a way to correct this?

-In the [next section](../precise/), you will see how you can use time information to fix this – and how use them for more precise time tracking.
+In the [next section](../precise/), you will see how you can use time information to fix this – and how to use them for more precise time tracking.

 Or you return to the [Tutorial](..) section and pick another topic of interest.